MichaelBieri/Sequence-Forecast-Energy-Values-using-Multivariate-Analysis/README.md

 Input Gate: Chooses which value from input is going to update the memory state.
 Output Gate: Chooses what will be the cell output on the basis of input and memory of the cell.
 Gated Recurrent Unit (GRU): It is a variation of RNN introduced by Kyunghyun Cho et al [7] in 2014.
 It is like a LSTM unit without an output gate.
 It has fewer parameters than LSTM and have less complexity.
 GRU have shown better performance than LSTM on certain smaller datasets, but it is still weaker than LSTM overall.

+Units: energie in GWh and cent/kWh

+The model: Das Modell gehört zur Kategorie der verallgemeinerten additiven Modelle (GAMs) und liefert eine Vorhersage auf stündlicher und täglicher Basis mit einem unteren und oberen Konfidenzintervall von 2,5 bzw.
+97,5.

+Electricity tariffs Electricity prices are composed of:

+Grid fee Price for transporting electricity from the power plant to the home.
+The revenue is used to finance the maintenance and expansion of the electricity grid, for example overhead lines, pylons and transformers.
+Energy price Price for the electrical energy supplied.
+The grid operator either generates this energy with its own power plants or buys it from upstream suppliers.
+The energy price is also influenced by the type of energy source.
+A high share of renewable energy (e.g. wind, solar, biomass energy) usually leads to higher energy prices.
+Municipality taxes Municipal and cantonal taxes and fees.
+These include, for example, concession fees or local political energy levies.
+Aidfee Federal tax for the promotion of renewable energies, and the protection of waters and fish.
+The amount of the aidfee is set annually by the Federal Council.
+The levy is the same everywhere.
+These components vary across:

+time products consumption categories energy providers municipalities The place where you live, the consumption category to which you belong, the energy provider you chose, and the product you subscribed for will affect your monthly bills.

 ## IV) Methodology
 Raw Data: